christianrehn/CombineTest/README.md

 ### Shots Update Type

-Starting from version 2.3 you can select between different drill types:
+Starting from version 2.3 you can select between different shots update types:

 #### Event - read only latest shot